daurenoralbek/Animal-Shelter-Management-System/README.md

 ## Project Overview

-This is a comprehensive database and web application project for managing animal shelters, developed as the final project for **INF 305: Database Management Systems 2** at SDU.
+This is a comprehensive database and web application project for managing animal shelters

-**Status:** ✅ Phase 2 Complete (16 of 21 features) | **Last Updated:** December 10, 2025

 ## Quick Start - Database Setup